deepakkode/followalong/README.md

 ## Milestone 2:
 It will set up the frontend using React and Tailwind CSS as well as the backend using Node.js.
 It will be using a structured folder hierarchy with both frontend and backend directories.
 This is the first user-facing feature: the Login Page, and it has both functionality and styling.
 Check out the repository for the full setup and progress.

+## Milestone 3:
+This milestone is to create the backend of the application with Node.js, Express, and MongoDB.
+Routes, controllers, models, and middleware are organized within a well-structured folder hierarchy.
+The server is configured to handle API requests and connects to MongoDB for storing data.
+Basic error handling has been added to improve debugging and user experience.